tomleibo/IndexFactory/README.md

 ### Optional step - Delete the current prolfiling info
 The index creation is based on logged queries, therefore any previously logged queries will also be used to create indices.
-This can be done by running these commands:
+This can be done by running these commands in the Mongo shell:
 ```
 db.setProfilingLevel(0)
 db.system.profile.drop()